himeshsiriwardana/docs-is/en/identity-server/next/docs/deploy/elk-analytics-sso-guide.md

-# Configure Single-Sign-On for ELK analytics
+# Configure single-sign-on for ELK analytics

  You can enable Single-sign-on for an ElasticSearch/Kibana deployment with WSO2 Identity Server via OpenID Connect.
 To set this up, follow the steps given below.